Skip to main content

 caution

-On the first deployment, Azure will ask you for the Git credentials.
-You can find the Git credentials in the "Deployment Center" page.
+During your first deployment, Azure will prompt you for Git credentials.
+You can find these in the "Deployment Center" section of your web app:

 Azure Git Credentials